ZacharyDuBois/Koi/INSTALLATION.md

 #### 2)

-Save the file into your users home (Maybe a directory higher than the folder for uploads or done?).
+Save the file into your users home directory (Maybe a directory higher than the folder for uploads or done?).

 #### 3)